brandur/sorg/content/drafts/mongodb.md

 durability, other databases have been catching up to MongoDB in HA.
-The secondary election schema described isn't substantially different than the HA schemes implemented in Postgres by services like [AWS][aws-ha] or [Heroku][heroku-ha], which essentially do the exactly the same thing as Mongo by looking for an unhealthy primary and if found, promoting a follower in its place.
+The secondary election schema described isn't substantially different than the HA schemes implemented in Postgres by services like [AWS][aws-ha] or [Heroku][heroku-ha], which essentially do the exactly the same thing as MongoDB by looking for an unhealthy primary and if found, promoting a follower in its place.

-More importantly though, HA is often not as much about the technical sophistication of a sytem as it is about the technical processes surrounding it.
+More importantly though, HA is often not as much about the technical sophistication of a system as it is about the technical processes surrounding it.
 Everyone imagines that the major dangers to the availability of a data store are disk failures and network partitions, and once in a while those things really do happen.
 However, in most day-to-day development, a database